noelaanzi/serverless-app-azure-demo/README.md

     - DB_PASSWORD: [SQL DB Password]
     - DB_SERVER_NAME: [DB ServerName]
     - DB_NAME: [DB Name]
-    -

 ### 2.3
 - Deploy Azure function to Azure Function App
 - Open the project in VS code which you cloned in ( ### Prerequisites, #### 1.4)
 - Deploy the function to Azure Function App created in ( ### Steps, ### 2.2 )
-- For creating & deploying Azure Function App please watch the video from below link:
+- For detailed lessons about creating & deploying Azure Function App please watch the video from below link:
   - https://youtu.be/kVO6KkDwKRg

 ### 2.4
 - Create API in API Management
-- For creating & deploying Azure API Management API please watch the video from below link:
+- For detailed lessons about creating & deploying Azure API Management API please watch the video from below link:
   - https://youtu.be/XkPXJTbsg2A

 ### 2.5